-In a recent article from the Business Insider, they discussed how Black men are not only being failed by mental health care, but we underutilize the services provided.
+In a recent article from the Business Insider, they discussed how our mental health care system fails Black men and the fact that Black men under-utilize the services provided.

 “Instead of receiving professional help for their depressive episodes, black men are often told to “pray it away” by older family members who find solace in scripture.
 Others are told to “man up” or “stop being a punk.””

-In my experience, these are the exact quotes people have told me.
-It’s as if people believe that the solution to my problems is to somehow have a Superman approach to everything, kick it, punch it, or blow it away and it’ll be solved.
-The problem with my depressive episodes is that I don’t know any solutions to my problems.
-Every solution gets shot down or turns out doesn’t work at all, at least for me.
+In my experience with mental health issues, these are the exact quotes people have told me.
+It’s as if people believe that the solution to my problems is to somehow have a Superman approach to everything; kick it, punch it, blow it away and it’ll be solved.
+When I experience depression it’s usually due to the fact that I can’t find a solution to the problem I’m experiencing.
+Every remedy I find is shot down or just doesn’t work out.

-Again, I want a solution to my problems.
+Again, I want a real solution to my problems.
 I don’t need to just talk about it unless that conversation leads to us solving my problem.
-I don’t want to mask my problems either.
-I don’t want to run from problem, I want to solve the problem.
+I don’t want to mask my problems either with things like medication.
+Lastly, I don’t want to run from my problems, I just want to solve the problem.